Chronic Illness & Disability: Qualifying Medical Conditions

 Neurological disorders are conditions that affect the nervous system, including the brain, spinal cord, and nerves.
 Examples of neurological disorders that may qualify for long-term disability include multiple sclerosis, epilepsy, Parkinson’s disease, and Alzheimer’s disease.

-Individuals with neurological disorders may experience a wide range of symptoms, including muscle weakness, tremors, seizures, or impairment.
+Individuals with neurological disorders may experience a wide range of symptoms, including muscle weakness, tremors, seizures, or cognitive impairment.
 If these symptoms significantly impact their ability to work, they may be eligible for long-term disability benefits.

 Mental Health Conditions